Last updated as per latest costs: 14th October 2021

 How is it done?
 Let’s see how they explain it.

 Outsourcing IT operations would increase the operational efficiency of the existing team and the processes, it would free your in-house team and let them focus more on your core competencies.

-The existing business processes that are supported by in-house team would become more efficient, thus, reducing the overall operational cost of that process.
+The existing business processes that are supported by the in-house team would become more efficient, thus, reducing the overall operational cost of that process.
 NASCO, a service provider for the health insurance industry, outsourced its data operation to IBM to see a reduction in its cost in claim processing.

 The existing technology nerds in your startup team could be directed to focus more on the strategic activities that can be useful in enabling the firm to gain a competitive edge.